Jorenar/blog/_posts/2021-07-05-vla-pitfalls.md

 do use them, but keep in mind the limits I've outlined here.

 <aside class="notice" markdown="1">
-It's probably also worth mentioning that VLAs were inter alia supposed to be a solution to even more problematic (non-standard) `alloca()`.
+It's probably also worth mentioning that VLAs were inter alia partially supposed to be a solution to also problematic, non-standard `alloca()`.
 </aside>

 And for the very end, an example of vla lacking all those problems: <br>